Ben Brading 3 min read

 What is classed as commercial waste?

-Household waste definition
+Household waste meaning

 The local “waste collection authority” (district, metropolitan, city council, or unitary authority) must collect “household waste” under section 45 of the Environmental Protection Act 1990.